Healthcare Fraud Defense & Anti-Kickback Statute Defense

 Yes.
 A healthcare fraud investigation puts your medical license at risk before a conviction.

 State medical boards may initiate independent proceedings based on the underlying conduct.
 Federal program exclusion by the OIG can prevent a provider from billing federal programs, effectively preventing a provider from practicing medicine.
+The DEA can issue an Immediate Suspension Order revoking a practitioner’s authority to prescribe controlled substances.
+The FDA can disqualify clinical investigators from conducting future studies.
+State medical boards pursue scope-of-practice violations independently.

 What Types of Healthcare Fraud Does Armstrong & Bradylyons PLLC Defend?